lekoala/silverstripe-debugbar/README.md

 If you want DebugBar to work on the `Security` controller, make sure to include all relevant requirements by calling `DebugBar::includeRequirements();` after you include jQuery.
 When DebugBar is disabled this call will be ignored.
 Also note that any subsequent call to this method will be ignored as well.

+#### Customize DebugBar css

+Any customisation to the default css (as stored in "assets") should be made to css/custom.css.
+This file will be appended to the default css.

 ---

 ## Maintainer